-Looking for no-nonsense, environmentally responsible, and money-saving advice on Rubbish Clearance?
+Are you looking for no-nonsense advice on Waste Disposal?
 Well, you've found it.

-Here is our definitive guide to everything you ever wanted to know on rubbish clearance, junk disposal and bulky waste collection.
-Written and researched by people with over 30 years of experience in bulky waste collection in the UK.
-So whether you are a householder, DIY enthusiast, clutter-free consultant, tradesperson, or office manager – there's something here for everyone.
+Here is our guide to everything you ever wanted to know on disposing of waste.
+It is written and researched by people with over 30 years of experience in waste collection.
+Whether you are a home improver, DIY enthusiast, clutter-free consultant or property professional – there's something here for everyone.

 - Containment of bulky waste